-Harmattan notes that the plant's performance was below the expected forecast, with a maximum deviation of -21.43 % in July 2022 and a minimum deviation of -11.56 % in April 2022.
-Harmattan notes that the power plant's performance has not improved since COD until today.
-The Operator has stated that the inadequate performance of the power plant is due to the bad weather conditions, which have resulted in lower irradiation than expected, as well as load shedding, which leads to production losses because the inverter cannot be put into operation for safety reasons.
+The Operator has stated that the underperformance of the power plant is due to the bad weather conditions, which have resulted in lower irradiation than expected, as well as load shedding, which leads to production losses because the inverter cannot be put into operation for safety reasons.

+Production vs Forecast

+Total production since COD is 119,827.04 kWh which is a -26.21 % deviation from the P50 forecast and -27.07% from the weather-adjusted forecast.

+Table 4-2 describes the production of the plant on a monthly basis from 30 March 2022 COD compared to the P50 Helioscope forecast and the weather-adjusted forecast.